janpetzold/az305-learning/README.md

 IaC can be declarative (define target state via ARM JSON, Bicep, Terraform, ...) or imperative (Shell, Az CLI).
 IaC code should be treated the same way as application code (security, coding standards etc.).
 It should be considered to have app & IaC code in the same repo.

 Azure Resource Manager (ARM) templates are files that define the infrastructure and configuration for your deployment (IaC).
 There are two template formats, JSON and Bicep.
 Bicep is an ARM template language that's used to declaratively deploy Azure resources.
 Bicep is a domain-specific language, which means that it's designed for a specific scenario or domain.
 Bicep CLI can decompile any template into a Bicep template.

+ARM templates allow you to save a template in the portal for reuse and users can specify values for parameters.

 Azure Automation is Cloud-based automation and configuration for...